trdtnguyen/stockdata-syn/README.md

 Generate stock data with pre-defined patterns.

 ## Patterns
-Common patterns in stock market (read more)[https://optionalpha.com/13-stock-chart-patterns-that-you-cant-afford-to-forget-10585.html]:
+Common patterns in stock market ([more](https://optionalpha.com/13-stock-chart-patterns-that-you-cant-afford-to-forget-10585.html)):

 * **Double Top (dt)**: The M-like pattern with three peaks on top.
 * **Head and shouders top (hs)**: Look like the double top but the midle peak is higher than the left and the right